sairajbasa/frontend-sample-app/README.md

-# 🌐 Frontend Sample – EC2 Deployment Guide
+# 🌐 Frontend Sample – EC2 Deployment Guide on Apache (httpd).

 This repository contains the **frontend-sample** application packaged as a ZIP file.
 Follow this guide to deploy the application automatically on an **AWS EC2 instance**.